2012 Washington Secretary of State election: Primary election

 Wyman and Drew scored the most votes in the primary contest, thereby becoming the two candidates to advance to the general election.
 Wyman received 39.75-percent of the vote and Drew 21.73-percent.

+Endorsements

 General election

 Republican Kim Wyman won the general election in a close-fought contest, and was the only Republican elected to statewide office in Washington.
-She was endorsed in the election by the Walla Walla Union-Bulletin, The Wenatchee World, the Tri-City Herald, and The Seattle Times.
-She was also endorsed by the Washington Education Association, which typically endorsed Democrats.

 With Wyman's victory, Republicans extended their control of the office of Secretary of State of Washington to 48 consecutive years, having won each of the preceding 12 elections.